cblevins/f18-dig-hist/schedule.md

 - Sheila A. Brennan, ["Public, First"](http://dhdebates.gc.cuny.edu/debates/text/83), *Debates in Digital Humanities 2016*.

 _Assignments_
-- Choose one public history website built with Omeka and write a 500-700 word review of the website on your personal webpage.
+- Choose one public history website built with Omeka and write a 500-word review of the website on your personal webpage.
 Here's a list of showcased projects: <https://omeka.org/classic/showcase/>.

-Include screenshots of relevant points.
+*Discussion leader: Meg*

 ### Week 5, 10/3: Virtual Reality

-**Note: Class will meet in Snell Library Room 140**
+*Note: Class will meet in Snell Library Room 140*

 _Reading_
 - Nikki Erlick, ["20,000-year-old artifacts, 21st-century technology: Museums are turning to virtual reality, apps, and interactive experiences to keep tech-savvy visitors engaged"](https://www.theverge.com/2017/5/6/15563922/museums-vr-ar-apps-digital-technology) *The Verge*, 6 May 2017.